fvaleri/strimzi-debugging/sessions/001/README.md

 12
 ```

-Ok, we know that the consumer group commit record was sent to `__consumer_offsets-12`, so we can dump this partition
+We know that the consumer group commit record was sent to `__consumer_offsets-12`, so let's dump this partition too.
-like we did previously.
-This time the record's value is encoded for performance reasons, so we have to pass
+Here values are encoded for performance reasons, so we have to pass the `--offsets-decoder` option.

-the `--offsets-decoder` option to enable deserialization.
-This partition contains other metadata, but we are
-specifically interested in the `offset_commit` key.
-As you can see, we have a batch from our consumer group, which
+This partition contains other metadata, but we are specifically interested in the `offset_commit` key.
+We have a batch
-includes 3 records, one for each input topic partition.
-As expected, the consumer group committed offset1 on partition0
+from our consumer group, which includes 3 records, one for each input topic partition.
+As expected, the consumer group
-and partition2, and offset0 on partition1 (we only sent 2 messages).
+committed offset1 on partition0 and partition2, plus offset0 on partition1 (we sent 2 messages).

 ```sh
 $ kafka-dump-log.sh --deep-iteration --print-data-log --offsets-decoder \